Eaea: Spanish media and personalities

 In Spain, reactions to "Eaea" were mostly positive.
 El Mundo's Eduardo Álvarez wrote that while the song allowed Blanca Paloma to showcase her "vocal brilliance", he admitted that the song would only appeal to juries.
 El País' Carlos Marcos compared Blanca Paloma's song to those of María José Llergo, describing it as "an interesting piece that brings cante jondo closer to electronic sound, creating an atmosphere with Lorca-esque connotations".
 He also added that Blanca Paloma sung "wonderfully".
 The Conversation's José Luis Panea praised the song for its unusual nature, stating that the song was "an opportunity to take advantage of [Eurovision] and for professionals in the artistic field to contribute to creating suggestive and avant-garde imagery on public television, beyond the mainstream trends we are so accustomed to consuming".
 Spanish representative for Eurovision 2022, Chanel Terrero, stated that she saw Blanca Paloma to be "very prepared... we have a chance of winning and I hope [it happens]".
-In contrast, radio and television journalist Máximo Pradera criticised the song for sounding like a "Christmas carol", adding, "It is impossible for this trickster to win anything."